DURANGO THROUGH TRUSS Cast Resin and Etched-Brass kit Price: TBD To purchase: Send an email to be added to the list

 My previous 1:48 Navajo Truss proved to be a very popular kit.
 I decided to make another truss that is well known.
 This bridge is proving to be just that.

-A change since I first announced this kit: It will be similar to the Cimarron Deck Truss with cast resin beam sides and etched brass lacing.
+A change since I first announced this kit: It will be similar to the Cimarron Deck Truss with cast resin beam sides but with cast lacing.
 This kit will be made to assemble with ACC (super glue) adhesive so many more modelers will find it a project they want to build!
-The bridge will be quite strong by using steel full-length center stingers as the bridge backbone.
+The bridge will be quite strong by using steel full-length center stringers as the bridge backbone.

 I have blueprint copies of this bridge and am making every effort to include all the details and nuances of the real truss.

 I will update the progress as the project develops.

 Modelers have expressed a desire for a through truss!
 Especially so in 1:48 for accurate On3 modeling.

 WHEN?: Yes , I am still going to do this bridge.
 The Durango Through Truss in 1:48 is being developed at a pace that works for now- see the about page.